iamantoniodinuzzo/CineMates/PosterView/README.md

 # PosterView

-A custom MaterialCardView that allows a media poster to be displayed indicating the title and a rating, if any.
+A custom PosterView that allows a media poster to be displayed indicating the title and a rating, if any.
 Title and rating can be null, the view in this case will hide them

-## Usage
+## PosterView in XML layout

-> To use the PosterView add the following code to your layout:
+We can use `PosterView` without any customized attributes.
+This `PosterView` will be shown only image.

 ```xml
 <!-- Code here -->